JasonLocklin/Dissertation/VWM/Results.md

 [Compare directly to normative data] Figure \ref{fig_COVAT}
-depicts the CES of the 5 neglect participants over the range of performance observed in the healthy controls (bands represent 1 and 2 standard deviations).
-As can be seen in the figure, three of the patients performed well within the range of healthy controls.
-In contrast, the final two patients demonstrated leftward CESs that were well outside the range of the healthy older controls.
-It is also worth noting that one of the two, Patient 171, did not show any signs of neglect on the clinical tests, and the other, Patient 454, exhibited only weakly neglecting symptoms when compared with their cohort.
+depicts the CES of the 5 patients over the range of performance observed in the healthy controls (bands represent 1 and 2 standard deviations).
+As can be seen in the figure, three of the patients performed within the range of healthy controls.
+In contrast, two other patients demonstrated leftward CESs that were well outside the range of the healthy older controls.
+It is also worth noting that one of the two, Patient 171, did not show any signs of neglect on the clinical tests, and the other, Patient 454, exhibited moderately neglecting symptoms when compared with their cohort.
 This patient (454) produced a bisection bias above our threshold, though only at 6\%, a near median performance for the group, and produced errors in figure copying, but did not miss any left-sided targets in the stars test.
-It also should be noted that Patient 171 did not show similarly large rightward CE sizes, so it cannot be said that the result was a deficit of general covert re-orienting, but, indeed, a lateralized deficit ($CES_R$ of -22 and 11 for 50 and 150ms SOA respectively).
+It also should be noted that Patient 171 did not show a similarly large rightward CES, so it cannot be said that the result was a deficit of general covert re-orienting, but, indeed, a lateralized deficit ($CES_R$ of -22 and 11 for 50 and 150ms SOA respectively).
 For Patient 454, it was less clear